 Teachers will notify families in advance of these trips.
-All students must bring the required permission slip form in advance of the field trip day.
+All students must bring the required permission form and money in advance of the field trip day.
 Phone calls will not be accepted in place of the written form.
 Only students currently enrolled at St. Philomena School are allowed to participate in field trips.
+Only those approved by the classroom teacher will be allowed to chaperone and attend the field trip.
 Parents who volunteer for field trips must find childcare for their children not enrolled at St. Philomena School.

 Fees will be collected from school families to pay for the cost of the field trip and the bus transportation.
-Bus transportation is the only method to be used for any fieldtrip.
+Bus transportation is the only method to be used for any field trip.
+There may be times when an alternative form of transportation is needed (clubs).
 School uniforms are to be worn on field trips unless otherwise indicated by the principal.